wemadeitdigital/wemadeitdigital/websites/wordpress/index.md

 ---
 layout: page-extended
-title: Websites
+title: WordPress Websites
 description: >-
-    We have years of experience developing and maintaining websites of all kinds.
-Check out our portfolio and get in touch today!
+    WordPress is a great platform for allowing customers to manage their websites in a point and click (CMS) fashion.
+The only drawback to WordPress are the servers.
+We can help you maintain and update software on your WordPress server so you don't get hacked.
-permalink: /websites/
+permalink: /websites/wordpress/
 image:
   name: website-bg.jpg
   path: /assets/images/website-bg.jpg
 details:
     top:
-        title: Websites
+        title: WordPress Websites
         desc: >-
-            As of 2018 there are 4.2 billion internet users.
-Websites are a great way to bring in customers for your business/project.
-            We can help you take an idea to reality.
-What's the point in waiting around and letting the years pass by?
-Get in touch today and let's make this happen.
+            WordPress is a great platform for allowing customers to manage their websites in a point and click (CMS) fashion.
+The only drawback to WordPress are the servers.
+We can help you maintain and update software on your WordPress server so you don't get hacked.
     blocks:
-        title: Static Websites are the way forward.
+        title: Keep it secure.
         cols:
             - title: Cheap
               desc: >-